Skip to main content

 After grantees were chosen, GAC members reflected on the process and concluded that effective participatory grantmaking must account for a few key considerations:

 • Build ample time into the process.
-Bringing together community members from diverse backgrounds and perspectives means accommodating the time needed for members to get acquainted, develop their processes, and address any issues.
+Gathering community members from diverse backgrounds and perspectives means accommodating the time needed for members to get acquainted, develop their processes, and address any issues.

 • Invest in the infrastructure to support a successful process.
 Assistance from foundation staff, experts, and consultants equips community members to make informed decisions without removing their decision-making power.